scc416/tinyapp/README.md

 - the list of dependencies (node libraries that the executable code (and development code) needs)
 - dev-dependencies: node libraries only needed by development tools</li>
 - scripts: Define the in-project shortcut commands, therefore when we can use `npm start`, `npm test` is equivalent to calling  script value

-## Features

-### Site Header
-if a user is logged in, the header shows:
-- the user's email
-- a logout button for logout

-if a user is not logged in, the header shows:
-- a link to the login page (/login)
-- a link to the registration page (/register)